-14.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
-The MDL concentration listed in Table 1 was estimated from the response of a 254 nm UV detector to the compound.
-The estimate is based upon the amount of material required to yield a signal five times the HPLC background noise, assuming a 10-μg injection from a 10-mL final extract of a 1-L sample.

-14.2 In a single laboratory (West Cost Technical Services, Inc.), using effluents from pesticide manufacturers and publicly owned treatment works (POTW), the average recoveries presented in Table 2 were obtained.1 The standard deviations of the percent recoveries of these measurements are also included in Table 2.
+- 14.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
+The MDL concentrations listed in Table 1 were determined by extracting 1000-mL aliquots of reagent water with three 350-mL volumes of methylene chloride. - 14.2 In a single laboratory, West Cost Technical Services, Inc., using reagent water and effluents from publicly owned treatment works (POTW), the average recoveries presented in Table 2 were obtained.
+The standard deviations of the percent recoveries of these measurements are also included in Table 2.
+All results were obtained using the same experimental scale described in Section 14.1.